bgallagher27/note-taker/README.md

 * bgallagher27

 # Tests
-This project has beenrigorously tested for performance and quality!
+This project has been rigorously tested for performance and quality!

 # Questions:
 * ![Github profile picture](https://avatars3.githubusercontent.com/u/58610224?v=4)